strikersps/Object-Detection-Using-TensorFlow/README.md

 ```
 Note: ```dependencies.sh``` file contains all the dependencies/packages in order to run the program.

-* In python interpreter, run the following commands to check whether TensorFlow is installed sucessfully:
+* In python interpreter, run the following commands to check whether TensorFlow is installed successfully:
 Open the ```terminal``` and write ```python3``` or ```python``` depending upon your ```python``` version and run the following code:
 ```python
 import tensorflow as tf
 print(tf.__version__) # print the version of tensorflow installed.
 ```
-If you get the following output, then ```TensorFlow``` is installed sucessfully:
+If you get the following output, then ```TensorFlow``` is installed successfully:
 ```python
    '1.12.0' (Version of tensorflow installed on your system)
 ```